jetify-com/devbox/docs/app/docs/devbox_examples/stacks/laravel.md

 1. Create a new project with `devbox init`

-2. Add the Nix packages using the command below.
+2. Add the packages using the command below.
 Installing the packages with `devbox add` will ensure that the plugins are activated:

     ```bash
     devbox add mariadb@latest, php@8.1, nodejs@18, redis@latest, php81Packages.composer@latest